Hold-Krykke-BA/DBD/Assignment2/README.md

 fiskeben is probably there -- false
 ```

 #### 5. If you are to store one million ASCII strings with an average size of 10 characters in a hash set, what would be the approximate space consumption?
+Each ASCII char takes up 7 bits (or 1 byte rounded up).
+10 chars per string approximately 10 bytes.
+1 million strings times 10 bytes per string is 10 million bytes or 10 megabyte.

 #### 6. The following equation gives the required number of bits of space per inserted key, where epsilon is the false positive rate.